Xamla/xamla.github.io/_posts/2016-03-15-Review-of-Learning-Hand-Eye-Coordination-via-DL.markdown

 Here: N = 64, M = 6

 ## Two heuristics for gripper and robot motion:
-* The gripper is closed whenever the network predicts that no motion will succeed with a probability that is at least 90% of the best inferred motion.
+* The gripper is closed whenever the network predicts that no motion will succeed with a probability that is at least 90% of the best inferred motion. <br />
-  **Reason:** Stop the grasp early if closing the gripper is nearly as likely to produce a successful grasp as moving it.
+  *Reason:* Stop the grasp early if closing the gripper is nearly as likely to produce a successful grasp as moving it.
 * The gripper is raised off the table whenever the network predicts that no motion has a probability of success that is less than 50% of the best inferred motion. <br />
-  **Reason:** If closing the gripper now is substantially worse than moving it, the gripper is most likely not positioned in a good configuration, and a large motion will be required.
+  * *Reason:* * If closing the gripper now is substantially worse than moving it, the gripper is most likely not positioned in a good configuration, and a large motion will be required.
 Therefore, raising the gripper off the table minimizes the chance of hitting other objects that are in the way. <br />
 <br />